Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Analysis Experiment

-Self-consistency relies on a key intuition.
-It is the idea that for a complex reasoning problem, there are multiple valid ways to think about it.
-All these \textbf{different paths} can ultimately lead to the same \textbf{unique correct answer} \citep{wang2023selfconsistencyimproveschainthought}.
-The results in Table~\ref{tab:output_modality_results} demonstrate a principle similar to ``self-consistency'' in large language models.
-This principle is evident when comparing the Last Frame Option with the Major Frame Option.
+Self-consistency leverages the intuition that for a complex problem, multiple reasoning paths can lead to the same correct answer \citep{wang2023selfconsistencyimproveschainthought}.
+Arc Connect puzzle results in Table~\ref{tab:output_modality_results} demonstrate a similar result in video generation, shown by comparing the Last Frame and Major Frame evaluation methods.

-The accuracy improves from 56\% for the single Last Frame Option analysis to 68\% for the time-averaged Major Frame Option.
-This initial improvement suggests that analyzing Sora-2's output over time provides a more robust measure of its intent.
-Upon inspection, we find that the end of generated videos sometimes flash to SMPTE color bars or pure black screen, leading to failure of last frame image.
-By sampling across the video's duration, the Major Frame Option method effectively acts as a denoising filter, capturing the model's most consistent and stable belief about the correct answer.
+Accuracy improves from 56\% for a single Last Frame analysis to 68\% for the Major Frame method.
+This is because the end of a video can be corrupted by SMPTE color bars or black screens, causing failures.
+By sampling across the video's duration, the Major Frame method acts as a denoising filter, capturing the model's most consistent belief.

-This effect is magnified when considering the majority vote over five retries.
-While the Last Frame Option accuracy improves from 56\% to 66\% with voting, the Major Frame Option accuracy leaps from 68\% to an impressive 90\%.
-This demonstrates that the temporal consistency within a single video is a strong proxy for the model's confidence.
-When this temporally consistent signal is further aggregated across multiple independent generation attempts, the result is a highly reliable extraction of the model's core reasoning capability.
-The model, when it understands the problem, will consistently generate videos where the indicator remains on the correct option over time and across multiple attempts.
-This temporal self-consistency provides a much more accurate assessment of the model's problem-solving abilities than an evaluation based on a single, static final output.
+This effect is magnified when using a majority vote over five retries.
+The Major Frame accuracy further leaps from 68\% to 90\%.
+This shows that test time scaling method of aggregating the result across multiple attempts can further improve its capabilities.